-Five articles published in this journal are contributed by researchers and lecturers from R&D institutions and universities.
+As usual, five articles published in this journal are contributed by researchers and lecturers from R&D institutions and universities.
 Some of the authors are well-known figure for their discipline and have contributed their brilliant ideas to improve the mineral and coal technology.
 The rest is young researchers who are interested in managing a good environment due to mining operation in this country.

 From all the papers published in this journal, R&D institutions should do something new to anticipate all the above challenges rather than to cope with all problems.
 It is really expected that the Law 4/2009 and related regulations must be implemented to accommodate the good mining practices and value added issues including the aspects of exploration, mining environment and economics of the mineral and coal commodities, which are perfectly processed in line with the user demands.
-Of course, this opportunity should be developed and this is a big challenge for researchers and engineers to prove their capabilities for the better future of this country.
+Of course, this opportunity should be developed and this is a big challenge for researchers and engineers to prove their capabilities for the better future in the energy and mining sector of this country.